XpressAI/xircuits.io/docs/main/tutorials/creating-your-first-visual-workflow.md

    <figcaption class="image-caption">Connecting the Components</figcaption>
    </p>

    Notice how Xircuits automatically connects some ports for you.
 For example, when you connect `ReadKerasDataSet` to `TrainTestSplit`, the `dataset` outPort of `ReadKerasDataSet` is automatically connected to the `dataset` inPort of `TrainTestSplit`.
-This smart linking feature helps connect ports with similar names and compatible types.
+A smart linking feature helps connect ports with similar names and compatible types.

 ### Completing Compulsory Connections